What All Investors Should Know About Israel

-More NASDAQ companies than any other country after the USA.
-Israel is represented by an impressive number of companies listed on NASDAQ, second only to the USA, as well as more than 70 companies listed on various European exchanges.
+- More Exchange Listings: Israel has more NASDAQ listed companies than any other country after the USA, and has more than 70 companies listed on various European exchanges.